cbmr-data/cbmr-data.github.io/esrum/_sources/services/r.rst.txt

 suspends after 9 hours of inactivity.
-This may, however, result in very large amounts of data being saved to disk and, consequently, large of amounts of data having to be read when you log in again, resulting in login taking a very long time.
+This may, however, result in very large amounts of data being saved to disk and, consequently, large of amounts of data having to be read when you log in again, resulting in logging in taking a very long time.

 For this reason we recommend disabling the saving and loading of ``.RData`` in the ``Global Settings`` accessible via the ``Tools Menu``